-The robust and reliable WTC3243HB is designed into handheld electro-optical systems, airborne instrumentation, Raman spectrometers and medical diagnostic equipment.
+The robust and reliable WTC3243HB is designed into handheld electro-optical systems, eye-safe atmospheric lidar, airborne instrumentation, Raman spectrometers and medical diagnostic equipment.
 The WTC is particularly suited to applications where temperature is scanned across ambient.

 The source code for the LabVIEW Virtual Instrument module is available for free in case you wish to modify the program yourself.
 Alternately, Wavelength can customize the Virtual Instrument to suit your application.
 Contact a Sales Engineer for assistance.

 WTC3243 vs. WHY5640:

 – The WTC3243 incorporates remote voltage control and temperature monitor.
 The WHY5640 does not.

 – The WHY5640 requires external circuits to operate anything other than resistive sensors.

 – Two or more WHY5640s can be used together for more output current.

 – If you do not need all the features of the WTC3243, the WHY5640 is a lower cost solution.

 NOTE: The WHY5640 and WTC3243 do NOT have the same pin configuration.

 Free, effective, and responsive technical support is available to simplify integration of Wavelength products into your OEM design.
 Standard product can be easily modified to meet your application requirements.